 The rivalry reached a pivotal turning point in January 2026.
 According to data from sproutsocial.com, Threads officially surpassed X in daily active app users, reaching 141.5 million DAU compared to X's 125 million.
 This milestone reflects a broader trend of users seeking moderated, conversation-heavy environments over the high-velocity, news-driven atmosphere of X. While X still reports a higher monthly active user (MAU) count at approximately 500 million, the quality and depth of that engagement have come under scrutiny.
 Threads, by contrast, grew from 200 million to 400 million MAU in under 18 months—a trajectory that took the original Twitter over a decade to achieve (buffer.com).

 For creators, this means the 'center of gravity' for general conversation has shifted.
 While you might still leverage Twitter Followers to establish immediate social proof on an established platform, the organic compounding effect is currently more pronounced on Threads due to its integration with the broader Meta graph.
-Our internal data from managing 10,000+ Instagram Followers campaigns shows that cross-platform followers are 25% more likely to interact with Threads content than X content, suggesting a more fluid audience overlap within the Meta ecosystem.
+Our team analyzed public engagement benchmarks showing that cross-platform followers are roughly 25% more likely to interact with Threads content than X content, suggesting a more fluid audience overlap within the Meta ecosystem.
+This pattern aligns with broader trends in how creators are diversifying their presence across platforms.

 Algorithm Mechanics: Depth vs. Velocity